Licensed Professional Counselor

 Who is your ideal client?

-What really lights me up in a therapy session is seeing moments of connection and growth especially when a child or adolescent begins to feel understood, safe, and empowered to express themselves.
 I love working with children and teens because of their honesty, creativity, and resilience.
 Being able to incorporate play, art, and conversation to help them make sense of their emotions and experiences feels incredibly meaningful to me.

 How do clients describe you?